esp8266/Arduino/doc/faq/readme.md

 ### I'm getting these Watchdog Resets "wdt reset"—How can I avoid them?
 The esp8266 is equipped with two watchdog timers: A software watchdog and a hardware watchdog.
 If you don't understand why microcontrollers need a watchdog (timer), you may first read [here](http://www.embedded.com/electronics-blogs/beginner-s-corner/4023849/Introduction-to-Watchdog-Timers).

 When your sketch is running—either in the `setup` or during the `loop`—you have to make sure to feed the watchdog periodically.
-Otherwise "it will bite" and the watchdog reset will stop your sketch.
+Otherwise "it will bite" and the watchdog will restart your sketch.
 The basic operation is illustrated in the following picture:
 ![wdt basic operation](pictures/wdt_basic_operation.png)